TeraWattHour/socks/README.md

 ## Tags

 > [!CAUTION]
-> Nothing is escaped by default, so make sure to escape everything that comes from the user.
+> Nothing is escaped by default, so make sure to set the
-> This may change in the future.
+> `Sanitizer` option to a function that escapes your output.

 ### Expression tag
 Expression tag, the result of the expression will be printed to the template.